niv-d/3DS-Theme-Downloader/README.md

 *When ready to download*

+1. Open a working ftp client on your 3ds (NOT CHMM2, the theme transfer is broken)

 5. Enter the IP of your 3ds in the textbox before the :5000

 6. Select the directory of the themes folder or input your own